Wang-Yue/CamillaDSP-Monitor/README.md

 ![Screenshot](screenshot.png)

+## Prerequisites

+The program is written in Python 3.
+It also uses the [PyCamillaDSP](https://github.com/HEnquist/pycamilladsp/) library.
+So please install both before running this program.

 ## Setup

 You need to edit the device section in `setting.yml` and `spectrum.yml` to use your loopback and playback devices.